equinix/terraform-provider-equinix/docs/guides/migration_guide_packet.md

 * the required_providers block to require equinix/metal
 * the names of the resources to corresponding resoruces from provider equinix/metal (sed 's/packet_/metal_')
-* all the references from packet_ resources to metal_ resources
+* all the references from packet_ resources to equinix_metal_ resources

 The modified template will then look as: